PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [x] Create a Step Progress UI (Put in new-image/layout)
   - [x] Add Default padding (at least on forms)
   - [-] Add max width on forms (and centralize?) - After the container I don't think that it is necessary anymore
+- [x] Improve text (remove the =D, keep formal) - Put all copy in a external file, this will be useful on i18n - TOO BORING OMG
+- [x] Upgrade Step 2 Form
+  - [x] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful - [x] And even if the array is empty, the art reference is there
+  - [x] Add the Step 1 text as remainder
+  - [x] Upgrade Step 4
+  - [x] Put images side by side
+- [x] Improve header
+- [x] Add something on Home Page

 #### Tech Debit